You always need an:

 Complete the identifying information (vehicle license plate or vessel CF number, vehicle/hull identification number [VIN/HIN], year/make of vehicle or vessel) at the top of the REG 227, and choose one of the following:

-Duplicate Title-A replacement for an original California Certificate of Title which is lost, stolen, mutilated, illegible, or not received.
-A duplicate will not be issued if the whereabouts of the original title is known, but not readily available.
-“DUPLICATE” is printed at the top of a replacement California Certificate of Title and the original is invalid.
+Replacement Title-A replacement for an original California Certificate of Title which is lost, stolen, mutilated, illegible, or not received.
+A replacement will not be issued if the whereabouts of the original title is known, but not readily available.
+“REPLACEMENT” is printed at the top of a replacement California Certificate of Title and the original is invalid.

 - Complete Sections 1-3 on the front of the REG 227.